dkulyk/pulsestaking/README.md

 Mitigation suggestion 1: have a separate (multisig?) wallet which sends the reward tokens manually once a week.
 Not ideal, since requires manual work

-Mitigation suggestion 2: have a separate reward contract which controls when reward tokens are sent and which you can control.
-Not ideal because: A) requires extra development work and B) still requires some manual work, since somebody has to tell the reward contract to send the tokens once a week (so not much better than the previous suggestion)
+Mitigation suggestion 2: use the conversion contract to reroute all rewards.
+You can control this contract to stop sending if needed.
+Not ideal because: A) still requires some manual work, since somebody has to tell the reward contract to send the tokens once a week (so not much better than the previous suggestion)

 Mitigation suggestion 3: Use suggestion 1 or 2, but extend the staking period length to one month or maybe even a few months.
 Benefits: A) There are less variables when frontend calculates expected rewards, since the distributed reward amount in a staking period is static.
 Only the amount of users will change during a staking period.
 B) Manual work needs to be done a lot less often.
 Minor downside: You can only change the staking period length while there is no active staking period, so if you wanted to change it you'd have to wait longer.

-Mitigation suggestion 4: something else?
-Ideas?
+Mitigation suggestion 4: similar to suggestion 2, but anyone can flush the rewards at any point.

+#### Which address should have the access to deposit rewards to the staking contract

+This is related to the previous issue.

+As far as I've understood, rewards should come both from the conversion contract and from the marketplace directly (depending on the result of the previous issue).
+The staking contract only supports one address.

+Mitigation suggestion 1: Change the logic to support two addresses, so both the marketplace and the conversion contract can deposit rewards.

+Mitigation suggestion 2: Route all rewards through the conversion contract.

 ### Changes needed for the original Synthetix contract

-1. Add functionality to be able to stake on behalf of someone else.
-This is needed to enable the conversion contract to stake on behalf of a user.
-1. Other possible changes depend on how well the original Synthetix contract suits the client's needs.
+1. Possible changes depend on how well the original Synthetix contract suits the client's needs.